 How to Grow and Care

-Delosperma flowers grow in USDA plant hardiness zones 5-9 and will bloom for most of the summer and fall.
+Delosperma flowers grow in USDA plant hardiness zones 5-9 and will bloom for most summer and fall.
 Their foliage is mostly evergreen, and because of this, they make a great year-round ground cover.
 While the plant is evergreen, it will often have some dieback of foliage in the winter.
 Delospermas prefer full sun but can tolerate some light shade in the garden.
 Because Delospermas are succulents, they do not tolerate wet soil, though they do well in poor soils.
 In fact, wet soil, especially during the winter months, is likely to kill the plants.
-In areas where the soil stays consistently dry, this plant can become invasive, so it is best to consider this when planting it.
+However, this plant can become invasive in areas where the soil stays consistently dry, so it is best to consider this when planting it.